Mauritania

 Strengthening conflict prevention capacities and the rule of law in Mauritania

 An explosion of ethnic tensions in 1989 precipitated a mass expulsion of tens of thousands of Mauritanians and produced a climate of tension, uncertainty and animosity.
 Declining living conditions, rising unemployment and poverty, and the uneven distribution of resources exacerbated traditional sources of conflict -- access to land and water -- and social prejudices and discrimination became rampant.
-The Joint Programme's goal is to prevent conflict and inter-commnity tensions by promoting national unity and the rule of law, improving the equal distribution of resources and creating conflict resolution mechanisms.
+The Joint Programme's goal was to reduce conflict and inter-community tensions by promoting national unity and the rule of law, improving the equal distribution of resources and creating conflict resolution mechanisms.

 Heritage, tradition and creativity for sustainable development in Mauritania

-The Joint Programme's aim is to encourage the growth of Mauritania's cultural sector as a way to drive development and generate incomes, with particular emphasis on women's activities.
-The programme focuses on strengthening the national capacity to develop and promote cultural businesses, as well as the management, conservation and enhancement of the country's cultural heritage.
+Part of Mauritania's strategic fight against its high poverty rates is to develop tourism and related areas.
+The Joint Programme supported this goal by encouraging the growth of Mauritania's cultural sector as a way to drive development and generate incomes, with particular emphasis on women's activities.
+The programme focused on strengthening the national capacity to develop and promote cultural businesses, as well as the management, conservation and enhancement of the country's cultural heritage.

 IN THE NEWS